Daph1986/Postfly-business-card-creator/README.md

 + My mentor from Code Institute, thank you Narender for your time and guidance.
 + My husband, thank you Django for taking care of our son more so I can work on my education, thank you for your patience and thank you for your extra explanation about JavaScript!
++ My colleague Bart Lauwaert for helping with the translation of the correct English names for the paper types.
 + Aukje (byIlsa_lead) thank you for hosting a "Preparing for your Second Milestone Project" call on zoom, it was really helpful!
 Also thank you for your time and effort to go through my code in order to help me with my question about my form.
 + Cormac from Code Institute tutor assistance, thank you for your fresh pair of eyes on my JavaScript function and through that explaining my error.
 <!-- + Special thanks to my colleagues, my husband, friends and family for their support, tips, and for testing my site. -->